2017 - 2018

 Visit the first Art Sparks project the next time you're in Eastern Pennsylvania - a painted mural at the Lawn Service Plaza created by students at Lower Dauphin High School with Resident Artist Meg Davis in May 2017.

-Thanks to PF/PCA's Molly Deurig for the event photos!
+Thanks to PF/PCA's Molly Duerig for the Community Night photos!

 Read more about the Residency Project in the Pittsburgh Tribune Review.